ethereum/populus/docs/dev_cycle.intro.rst

 **Address**: A combination of alphanumeric characters that is derived from the public key.

 **Ethereum Account**: An address that is used on the blockchain.
-There are inifinite potential combinations of alphanumeric characters, but only when someone has the private key that the address was derived from, this address can be used as an *account*.
+There are infinite potential combinations of alphanumeric characters, but only when someone has the private key that the address was derived from, this address can be used as an *account*.